VN4bit/portfolio/README.md

 # Viktor Neumann's Programming Portfolio

 Welcome to my programming portfolio!
 This website showcases various projects I've developed, highlighting my skills and expertise in software development.
+Additionally you can have a look at my bachelor thesis and resumé.

 ## Projects